youssef869/FIR/README.md

 ### 1. Filter Design in MATLAB

-The FIR filter was designed using MATLAB’s `fir1` function with a Hamming window.
-The following design parameters were used:
+The FIR filter was designed using MATLAB filter designer.
+The filter specification are as follows:

 - **Filter Order:** 15
 - **Cutoff Frequency (Fc):** 10 MHz
 - **Sampling Frequency (Fs):** 100 MHz
+- **Window:** Hamming

 ![mag_response](https://github.com/user-attachments/assets/902a585a-550e-4360-a385-d23722de5566)